ADHD Treatment: Medication, Diet, Therapy & More Options

 A 2015 study published in the Journal of Abnormal Psychology found that 30 minutes of exercise before school can help kids with ADHD focus and manage moods.
 It can even decrease the need for stimulant medications used to treat symptoms.2

 Walking for 30 minutes, four times a week, is enough exercise to yield benefits.
+Exercise can have dramatic benefits.
+For a large number of people it can be as effective as medication.

 Nature Therapy for ADHD